Our Story

 Rainbow Hands Respite and Childcare was created through both personal and professional experience.

-I have supported children and young people in SEN schools, on EOTAS programmes, and through community-based outreach, adapting care to suit each child.
-To underpin my work, I hold Level 3 training in Autism, Paediatric First Aid, and Behaviour Management, alongside safeguarding Level 3(DSL) and SEND-related qualifications.
+Alongside this, I have supported children and young people across SEN schools, EOTAS programmes, and community based provision, adapting support to meet each child’s unique needs.
+My work is underpinned by Level 3 training in Autism, Paediatric First Aid, Behaviour Management, safeguarding Level 3 (DSL), and a range of SEND and advocacy focused training including SEND law.

 Meet The Team